shopsys/shopsys/docs/installation/installation-using-docker-application-setup.md

 and Redis storage using [Redis commander](https://github.com/joeferner/redis-commander) by going to [http://127.0.0.1:1600](http://127.0.0.1:1600).

 Elasticsearch API is available on the address [http://127.0.0.1:9200](http://127.0.0.1:9200).
-You can use [Kibana](https://www.elastic.co/downloads/kibana) for Elasticseacrh management, it is available on [http://127.0.0.1:5601](http://127.0.0.1:5601).
+You can use [Kibana](https://www.elastic.co/downloads/kibana) for Elasticsearch management, it is available on [http://127.0.0.1:5601](http://127.0.0.1:5601).

+RabbitMQ message broker management console is available on [http://127.0.0.1:15672](http://127.0.0.1:15672).

+!!! note

+    To see all available services, you can examine the `docker-compose.yml` file.

 If you need to inspect your application logs, use `docker compose logs` command.
-For more information about logging see [the separate article](../introduction/logging.md).
+For more information about logging, see [the separate article](../introduction/logging.md).

-_And now you can [start building your application](../introduction/start-building-your-application.md)._
+And now you are ready to [start building your application](../introduction/start-building-your-application.md).